 3. Authorized to work in the United States

 4. Has never been convicted of a sex crime other than prostitution

 5. Considered low-income (will need to provide proof of where they live; eligibility will be based on Department of Labor approved zip codes and census tracks)

 6. Persons convicted of a violent crime will be assessed for eligibility based on risk assessment

-The Goodwill® Adult Reentry Project is made possible with a grant award of $4.5 million, covering 92 percent of costs, from the U.S. Department of Labor Employment and Training Administration.
-Eight percent of the Goodwill Adult LifeLaunch Reintegration Program activities and services will be supported with $373,275 in leveraged resources.
+The Goodwill® Reentry Opportunities to Work (GROW) program is made possible with a grant award of $4.5 million, covering 92 percent of costs, from the U.S. Department of Labor Employment and Training Administration.
+Eight percent of GROW program activities and services will be supported with $373,275 in leveraged resources.